SPMIC-UoN/conilab.github.io/_pages/openings.md

 # Open positions

-We have no job openings at the moment.
+We will have multiple job openings in the new year (2021) for post-doctoral reseachers to work on an ERC Programme Grant.
+Email us for informal discussions/inquiries if interested!

 ### Applications for PhD and Postdoc positions